PrernamishraNYU/FinalProject-IDLS/README.md

 # FinalProject-IDLS

+## Stock Market Predictions with Natural Language Processing and Deep Learning

 This project analyzes Amazon Stock data using Python.

 Feature Extraction is performed and ARIMA and Fourier series models are made.